plut/infinity_compiler/guide/src/database.md

  - at the same time, modifying `X` records the resource as dirty in `dirty_X`;
  - deleting entries from `X` marks resources as orphan in `orphan_X`.

-The `res_X` table always contains exactly the resources found in `key/bif` and pre-existing override files.
+The `load_X` table always contains exactly the resources found in `key/bif` and pre-existing override files.
 This table is never touched again after it is built by `simod init`.